-"Highly recommended dishes include har gow (shrimp dumplings), siu mai (pork dumplings), lo bak go (turnip cakes), shrimp cheong fun (rice rolls), and shrimp & egg fried rice.
-The chicken soup dumplings are also a unique and recommended item, and there's a good selection of vegetarian dumplings."
+"Highly recommended dishes include har gow (shrimp dumplings), siu mai (pork dumplings), lo bak go (turnip cakes), shrimp cheong fun (rice rolls), shrimp & egg fried rice, pepper spare ribs, and chicken soup dumplings.
+The restaurant also offers a good selection of vegetarian dumplings."

 Important Note